nichiesystems/uswdocs/src/faq/android/en/dexes-swaps/why-a-separate-approve-transaction-needed-before-swap.md

-# Why a separate approve transaction needed before swap?
+# Why a separate approve transactions needed before swap?

 Users are expected to execute a separate Approve transaction when doing any of the following swap trades:
 - ERC20 -> ETH